milanbojovic/scala-game-bloxorz/README.md

  1. Clone github repository
  2. cd scala-game-bloxorz
  3. sbt run
- 4. Use: w, s, a, d keys to select meny option and press enter
+ 4. Use: w, s, a, d keys to select menu option and press enter